Overwhelmed with email marketing for your eCommerce store? Not sure if you’re doing it right or if you should be making more money from your efforts?

 The B.A.D.A.S.S.
 Email Marketing Framework

 So, what does badass stand for?
-Admittedly I was super proud of myself when I came up with this because I’m a giant nerd and I was just giving myself like a huge pat on the back…
+Admittedly I was super proud of myself when I came up with this because I’m a giant nerd and I was just giving myself a huge pat on the back…

 - Behavior Automation